jlperona-teaching/ecs390-fall19/seminars/week10.md

 I'll point out some other educational resources that may be helpful in your role as a TA.
 Finally, we'll wrap things up and I'll ask for your feedback.

+Some of the content for this week was derived from the [*MaGE* Resources](https://sites.google.com/mtholyoke.edu/mage-training-curriculum/home) provided by the *MaGE* Program.

 ## Bringing It All Back [5 min]

 *Making connections to the rest of the course.*